brianblockmon/brianblockmon/README.md

 ## 🎯 Career Goals

-Seeking a position in whcih I can utilize data-driven strategies for impactful business insights.
+I enjoy utilizing data-driven strategies for impactful business insights.
 I aspire to work in an evironment in which I enjoy going to work and am constantly challenged to learn new things.

 ---